DSMenu/DSMenu/README.md

 License
 -------

-MacWallet is released under the terms of the MIT license.
+macDS is released under the terms of the MIT license.
 See `LICENSE` for more information or see http://opensource.org/licenses/MIT.